DCC-Lab/Documentation/HOWTO-AccessCalculQuebec.md

 *N.B. : Do not leave any `<` `>` characters.*

 1. **Log into Helios server with SSH (last step 4)**

+   Use this connected terminal for the following steps.

 2. **Clone repo:**

 ```